KOEZ (FM)

-KOEZ (104.1 FM) is a commercial radio station broadcasting a soft adult contemporary music radio format, switching to Christmas music for part of November and December.
-Licensed to Ames, Iowa, the station serves the Des Moines metropolitan area.
-The station is owned by the Des Moines Radio Group subsidiary of Saga Communications.
+KOEZ (104.1 FM) is a commercial radio station licensed to Ames, Iowa, sering the Des Moines metropolitan area.
+The station broadcasts a soft adult contemporary music radio format, switching to Christmas music for much of November and December.
+The station is owned by Saga Communications, and operates as part of its Des Moines Radio Group.
+KOEZ is the Des Moines affiliate for the syndicated Delilah radio show.

+KOEZ broadcasts with an Effective radiated power (ERP) of 100,000 watts, making it a Class C station.
 The station's studios are located on Locust Street in Des Moines, while its transmitter is located near Woodward.

 History

 The station signed on the air on June 2, 1967.
 The original call sign was KLFM.
 It was owned by Paul D. Lunde and was branded as "KLFM Stereo - Ames; Central Iowa's first 24-hour FM station."
 It aired a beautiful music format with ABC FM Radio Network news at 15 minutes after the hour.

 Robert and Norma Bunce were the owners of Bunce Broadcasting Corporation.
-Bob started his broadcasting career as a disc jockey with KCBC and later bought the station in 1968.
-Robert sold KCBC in 1975 and purchased KLFM in Ames.
-The station call letters were changed to KEZT, known as Lite 104.
-He sold KEZT in 1997.
+Robert started his broadcasting career as a disc jockey with KCBC and later bought the station in 1968.
+Robert sold KCBC in 1975, and then purchased KLFM in Ames.

-In 1981, it became KEZT with a contemporary EZ format programmed by KalaMusic.
-A new 1,000 foot tall tower was constructed and KEZT-FM became one of the top rated Arbitron stations in Des Moines.
+In 1981, it became KEZT with a contemporary easy listening format programmed by KalaMusic.
+A new 1,000 foot tall tower was constructed, and KEZT-FM became one of the top rated Arbitron stations in Des Moines.
+In 1995, KEZT rebranded as "Lite 104.1", and shifted to a soft adult contemporary format.

-In 1997, the station was purchased by Saga Communications, was rebranded as "Lite 104.1 KLTI," and the studios were moved to their current location at 1416 Locust Street in Des Moines.
+In October 1996, the station was purchased by current owner Saga Communications, changed call letters to KLTI, and relocated studios to their current location at 1416 Locust Street in Des Moines.

 On March 3, 2014, the station rebranded as "More 104", and moved away from Soft AC to a more upbeat adult contemporary format.
 The call sign was changed to KMYR.
 After the Christmas season in 2017, KMYR adjusted back to soft AC and rebranded slightly to "More 104.1."

 On September 30, 2019, KMYR changed call letters to KOEZ.
 On October 18, after stunting through the 17th with all-Elton John music (as an eventually-postponed June 2020 concert during his Farewell Yellow Brick Road Tour, to be held at Wells Fargo Arena, had been announced that day), the station rebranded as “104.1 EZ FM”.